rixiobarrios/aws-s3-setup-guide/README.md

  buckets and in all lowercase characters.
 1. Select `US East (N. Virginia)` for the `Region`.
 1. Click `Create`.
-1. Highlight your bucket and select the `Properties` tab on the right side.
+1. Highlight your bucket and select the `Permissions` tab.
-1. Open the `Permissions` dropdown in the right sidebar.
 1. Click `Add bucket policy` near the bottom of the `Permissions` dropdown.
 1. At the bottom of the `Bucket Policy Editor` modal, click `AWS Policy Generator`.
 This opens the AWS Policy Generator page.